 Pushing these thoughts aside, I crawled out of bed; I bee-lined it straight for coffee; I snuggled into my favourite chair, but not for long.
 Despite my resolve not to: I turned on my computer and downloaded the Climate Change 2014 Synthesis Report: Approved Summary for Policy Makers.
 At 40 pages, the report was a relatively fast read.
 In particular, considering that it distills reports from three working groups with over 1000 contributing authors—drawing on the insights of approximately 2,000 expert reviewers and assessing over 30,000 scientific papers—to produce 4,855 pages of reporting in Climate Change 2014: The Physical Science Basis (Working Group I), Climate Change 2014: Impact, Adaptation and Vulnerability (Working Group II), and Climate Change 2014: Mitigation of Climate Change (Working Group III).
 When I reached the end, I went back to the beginning and re-read the summary texts, in boxes and in bold, for each section (in the quotes following) and sub-section: an even shorter summary within a summary.

-Post Update (23 March 2015): you can now find the Climate Change 2015 Synthesis Summary for Policy Makers report here.
+Post Update (11 March 2020): you can now find the IPCC Climate Change 2015 Synthesis Summary for Policy Makers report here.

-Section Summaries from the International Panel on Climate Change’s Fifth Assessment Report: Synthesis Report
+Section Summaries from the IPCC’s Fifth Assessment Report: Synthesis Report

 1. Observed Changes and their Causes